banner

 First of all, welcome!

-EasyTerm has an interesting history.
+EasyTerm has a long and extensive history spanning several years.
+The reason you probably haven’t heard about it is that, for one, it was largely an internal project, and for another, it was only available in the Czech Republic.
+Times are changing, so it is great to share its journey for all.
 Initially, it was supposed to be a device centered around a touchscreen and UART—a sort of "HMI" (Human-Machine Interface) for operating and monitoring various devices with serial ports, whether for development, validation, or regular use.
-Many people are familiar with terminal applications like Putty or my personal favorite, ScriptCommunicator.
+Many people are familiar with terminal applications like Putty or ScriptCommunicator.
 However, monitoring logs from various devices can often be unintuitive, and controlling them via a text-based API is no different—messages are displayed in chronological order without any sorting or filtering, and managing parameters by manually rewriting commands is inconvenient and prone to errors.
 Sometimes the device isn't even within reach of the computer, the UART<->USB adapter is misplaced, or the device’s API has been forgotten...
 (I’m getting carried away, but this is personal experience at play).

 EasyTerm as an HMI